The Episcopal Diocese of Hawai'i

 St. Jude's Episcopal Mission

-Please note: If you have agreed on suitable dates with the ministry site, please follow the below instructions for applying for short-term permission to serve at the church from Bishop Fitzpatrick.
+Please note: Once you have agreed with the church on suitable dates, please follow the below instructions for applying for short-term permission in Hawai'i.

 Applying for Short-Term Permission